breadnone/STween/README.md

 ```

 **Create Your Own Tweening Library**
 STween is a one powerful tweening library and highly extendable.
-You can make your own tweening library on top of it pretty easily by utilizing the built-in custom interpolators.
+You can make your own tweening library on top of it pretty easily by utilizing the built-in custom interpolators:
-Custom interpolators :

 - STFloat : Floating point type interpolator
 - STInt : Integer type interpolator
 - STVector2 : Vector2 type interpolator